Multi-culture is dead. Is it?

 Help them get accomodated and used to the way of living in the country they wish to reside in, which includes the cultural aspects, but at the same time, not force them to give up their own culture.

 - Their language and culture.
 I believe we can be proactive and know more about the way of life of the foreigners living in the country and let alone their language.
 While it is easier to pick up Spanish and Asian languages in the US, it is a big but doable challenge to grapple with various languages the foreigners in Germany bring with them, and especially if it is the English language, since most of the foreigners coming to Germany can speak that language.

 Their friendship.
 We should be more open to them and learn about them so that we can understand them and where they come from.

 This can all be done through education, whether it is in the classroom of a high school or university, or through a social gathering where there are many foreigners present.
 It can be done on the street when people help them regarding directions, but it can also be done at places where they purchase products, like train tickets at a railway station.
 In either case education makes us more open regardless of age and background.
 It is more the question of whether we are willing to do that, or if we are inclined to accept Seehofer’s comment that “Multi-culture is dead” and be stuck in our passive ways.
 In today’s society, we cannot afford to be ignorant, let alone blind to the events that are going on that affect us all.
 Education is cheap but reaps rewards in the end, including our willingness to be open.

 This entry was posted on Friday, October 22nd, 2010 at 5:30 pm by Jason D. Smith and is filed under Culture, Food for thought, Foreign Languages.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.